ygini/Hello-IT/README.md

 That mean, if the example.function identifier is provided by a bundle in the application package and an other one in the user home folder, the application will use the one in the application folder.

-Bundle are listed at the begening of the application but not loaded.
+Bundle are listed at the start of the application but not loaded.

 ## Configuration